imazen/bank-csv/draft-river-bankcsv.md

 # Introduction

-This Bank Standard CSV specification describes a format based on RFC 4180 (Comma Separated Value) for bank transaction data in order to improve interoperability and accuracy of data transfers between applications and services.
+This Bank Standard CSV specification describes a format based on RFC 4180 (Comma Separated Value) for bank transaction and statement data in order to improve interoperability and accuracy of data transfers between applications and services.
 Design priorities include human-readability, machine-readability, compatibility with existing software, ease of implementation, and utility for spreadsheet, bookkeeping, budgeting, and tax purposes.

 While the vast majority of financial institions permit data to be exported to CSV, no standard format exists to allow parsers to be reused for files from different institutions.
 In addition, some instutions regularly change the structure of their CSV files in incompatible ways or fail to provide essential information, which can cause significant corruption of data and financial harm.
 By providing a common format and example validators and parsers/exporters, code reuse will become much easier both for data consumers and data exporters.